The following table lists every library-defined property.

 is printed; thus, a preamble or postscript can be printed.
 Also, such

-a routine may change the variable c_style
+a routine may change the variable c_style (which holds the

 current list style).
-On entry, the variable parser_one
+On entry, the variable parser_one holds

-the first object in the group, and parser_two
+the first object in the group, and parser_two the current

 depth of recursion in the list.
 Applying x=NextEntry(x,parser_two);

-to the next item
+moves x on from parser_one to the next item

 in the group.
-Another helpful variable is listing_together
+Another helpful variable is listing_together,

 set up to the first object of a group being listed (or to 0 whenever no